-A promise like this can only hold true by earning your trust over a long time.
-It’s not worth much on its own right now.
+A promise like this can only hold by earning your trust over a long time.
+It’s not worth much on its right now.

-It’s one thing if someone makes an advance at your partner and they firmly decline.
-A response like that is respectful and clear.
-Make no mistake, cheating is most definitely a two-person activity.
+Make no mistake; cheating is most definitely a two-person activity.
+It’s one thing if someone advances at your partner and they firmly decline.
+A response like that is respectful and transparent.

-This might be nice to hear at first, but it’s difficult to believe.
+Another thing cheaters say is that they never want to hurt you.
+This might be nice to hear initially, but it isn’t easy to believe.
 Cheating doesn’t happen by accident.
-Anyone in a committed relationship knows that betrayal is harmful because that’s how trust works.
-End of story.
+Anyone in a committed relationship knows that betrayal is harmful because that’s how trust works—end of the story.

-It makes no difference whether your partner wanted to hurt you or not.
-They turned a blind eye to the obvious consequences of cheating, hoping to get away with it anyway.
-Cheating hurts relationships and that’s what matters.
+Cheating hurts relationships, and that’s what matters.
+It makes no difference whether your partner wants to hurt you or not.
+They turned a blind eye to the apparent consequences of cheating, hoping to get away with it anyway.

-I love you, I’m just not “in love” with you.
+I love you; I’m not “in love” with you

 Romantic relationships go through ups and downs.
-Even the most committed, loving couples will sometimes question whether they feel in love.
-That is the nature of human connection.
+Even the most committed, loving couples sometimes question whether they are in love.
+That is the nature of the human connection.

-It’s tough to prove this, isn’t it?
+It’s tough to prove this.
 And what does it matter anyway?
-One moment of full betrayal is plenty to harm a relationship.
+One moment of complete betrayal is plenty to harm a relationship.